 Before there was Kir Royale, there was just Kir.

-Kir is the same as a Kir Royale only; instead of sparkling wine, you serve a glass of dry white wine with a splash of Creme de liqueur.
-In France, this white wine is usually Aligoté, a light, citrusy wine from Burgundy, but you can use any white wine if you like.
+Kir is the same as a Kir Royale only; instead of sparkling wine, you serve a glass of dry white wine with a splash of Creme de Cassis.
+I

 4) Champomy: Non-alcoholic bubbly apple juice

-Serving sparkling apple juice is the perfect festive drink to serve during the pre-dinner Christmas apero for those that don’t like to drink alcohol, and for children,
+Serving sparkling apple juice is the perfect festive drink to serve during the pre-dinner Christmas apero for those who don’t like to drink alcohol and for children,

 Champomy, for example, is a popular brand of sparkling apple juice in France that everyone associates with a festive party.